Licensed Marriage and Family Therapist (LMFT, LPC, LCSW)

 Ability to perform job duties in a fast-paced environment and able to embrace change and be flexible.

-Must be at least 18 and/or have a high school diploma or GED to apply
+Must be at least 18 and/or have a high school diploma/GED before the position start date to apply.

 REPORTING AND RELATIONSHIPS

-The Nature Program Counselor will report to a Program Coordinator with direction from Assistant Director of Programs
+The Performing Arts Program Counselor will report to a Program Coordinator with direction from the Assistant Director of Camp Programs and a Village Coordinator.

 PHYSICAL & MENTAL DEMANDS & WORKING CONDITIONS